-Tara Morrissey is deputy chief counsel at the U.S. Chamber Litigation Center, the litigation arm of the U.S. Chamber of Commerce.
+Tara Morrissey is vice president and deputy chief counsel at the U.S. Chamber Litigation Center, the litigation arm of the U.S. Chamber of Commerce.
 Morrissey has extensive government and private sector experience, with a particular focus on appellate litigation.

 Most recently, Morrissey worked at the U.S. Department of Justice as an attorney on the Appellate Staff of the Civil Division.
 At the Department of Justice, Morrissey argued numerous cases in federal circuit courts across the country.
 She served as lead government counsel in cases involving administrative law, constitutional law, health care, transportation, defense, and the False Claims Act.